MistyCommunity/Documentation/src/content/onboarding/creating-skills/writing-skill.md

             }
         }

         // Subscribe to the ComputerVision WebSocket.
-Pass “ComputerVision” for the eventName and msgType parameters.
+Pass "ComputerVision" for the eventName and msgType parameters.
 Set debounceMs to 200, and pass a callback function named _ComputerVision for the callback parameter.
 There is no need to define event conditions for this data stream; pass null for all other arguments. socket.Subscribe("ComputerVision", "ComputerVision", 200, null, null, null, null, _ComputerVision);

     });